 Last week I was reading an article on Salon.com about how Generation X will navigate its inevitable midlife crisis.
 Everything jolted into focus.
 My one-time punk rock, damn-the-man, raver, world traveler, underground music-loving teenage self had encountered his first real existential crisis right on schedule.

 My recent life has been marked by staggering changes.
-Within the span of a little more than two years, I’ve lost my father, fallen in love with the girl of my dreams, gotten married, become a dad myself and taken on more personal responsibility than I’ve ever juggled in my entire life.
+Within the span of a little more than two years, I’ve lost my father, become a dad myself and taken on more personal responsibility than I’ve ever juggled in my entire life.
 Over the course of this time, I’ve come to understand that my “digital clutter” is really more of a (cyber) security blanket.
 It’s my tentative “to-do list.”
 It’s my sketchbook of amazing, awesome things that I’ll one day do to change the world.
 It is the fulfillment of a promise that was made when someone read Oh, the Places You’ll Go to me as a child.
 It’s a myth that’s been perpetuated by my inability to accept physics.
 I’ve realized that the time of infinite choices is officially over, and it’s actually a bit of a relief.